 1. Understand Why Intrusive Thoughts Disturb You

-Understanding your own core values will help you to understand those unwanted thoughts you have.
-You will understand why they make you feel afraid or why you’d react negatively to them.
+It’s the thoughts that go against your core values that become intrusive.
+Understanding your core values will help you understand your unwanted thoughts.
+You will know why they make you feel afraid or why you’d react negatively to them.

-2. Attend the Intrusive Thoughts
+2. Attend to the Intrusive Thoughts

 3. Don’t Fear the Thoughts

-Talk yourself down and tell yourself its fine.
-Accept that the obsessive thought is there and don’t try to resist the experience.
-You may feel tension all throughout your body but it will pass.
-Trying to run and hide from a fearful thought with your own feelings of fear qualifies it.
+When intrusive thoughts are fear-based, it’s vital not to push them away.
+Accept that the thought exists, and don’t try to resist the experience.
+Trying to run and hide from a fearful thought with your feelings of fear qualifies it.

 4. Take Intrusive Thoughts Less Personally

 Letting go of thoughts is something we do all the time.
 It shouldn’t differ when it’s a disturbing thought.
 You know that these intrusive thoughts are not likely to happen.
-Find the deeper sense of trust in yourself.

 5. Stop Changing Your Behaviors